 What to do if you don’t like your painting

-When I started painting this morning, I did not like the result.
 Often when I paint, I feel happy and uplifted because the painting rolled out of me seemingly without any effort.
 But some days I look at my painting and just don’t feel satisfied with it.
 Moreover, I still feel the forcedness and restraint that I felt while I made the painting.
 And if I don’t feel in a flow while painting, it usually shows in the result.

-There are (at least) two ways to react on this.
+There are (at least) two ways to react to this.
 Firstly, you can focus on the product you made.
 Secondly, you can focus on the process you went through while making it.
 (If you want to read more about my personal experience with this, you can read this blog post).

 Focus on the product.